 Can I do this trek independently?

 The short answer is NO!
-Under the Nepal government tourism policies, Nar Phu valley is listed in the restricted area.
-That means it is mandatory to obtain trekking permits through local agency and accompanies.
-However, these rules don't apply to Annapurna Circuit Route.
-If you want to avoid Nar Phu unspoiled mountain valleys that feature a mix of raw Himalayan nature and ancient Buddhist culture, then you can also do it independently (Nar Phu trek takes the detour from Koto, a small village along Annapurna circuit trek and rejoin the same trek from Ngawal village).
+Under the Nepal Government tourism policies, the Nar Phu Valley is listed in a restricted area.
+That means it is mandatory to obtain trekking permits through a local agency and go with a guide from that agency.
+However, these rules don’t apply to the Annapurna Circuit Route.
+If you want to avoid Nar Phu’s unspoiled mountain valleys that feature a mix of raw Himalayan nature and ancient Buddhist culture, then you can also do it independently (Nar Phu trek takes the detour from Koto, a small village along the Annapurna Circuit Trek and rejoins the same trek from Ngawal village).

 Should I be afraid of altitude sickness?

-The Itinerary above brings you to Koto (2,600m) on the first day from Kathmandu (1,300m) which is lower altitude gain in one day compared to Lukla (2,860m) from Kathmandu by flight along Everest Base Camp Trek.
-During my tenure as trekking guide in the Himalayas, I never saw people becoming sick (altitude) at Namche Bazar (3,440m) in the Everest region which will be the second day from Kathmandu.
-Instead, along Nar Phu, you will gain this much altitude in a span of 5 days.
-This simple fact from the above itinerary makes Narphu and Annapurna Circuit trek much safer and better acclimatized compared to EBC trek in Khumbu region.
-However, altitude sickness also depends on hiker's fitness and previous experience.
-If you are a decent hiker then even with no prior experience in high altitude, this trek following the given itinerary is reasonable.
+The itinerary above brings you to Koto (2,600m) from Kathmandu (1,300m) on the first day which is a lower altitude gain in one day compared to Lukla (2,860m) (on the Everest Base Camp Trek) from Kathmandu by flight.
+During my tenure as a trekking guide in the Himalayas, I never saw people becoming sick from the altitude at Namche Bazaar (3,440m).
+Namche Bazaar is reached on day 2 of the EBC trek.
+Along the Nar Phu trail, you will gain this much altitude in a span of 5 days.
+This simple fact makes the Nar Phu and Annapurna Circuit Trek much safer (altitude sickness wise) and better acclimatized compared to the EBC trek in the Khumbu Region.
+However, altitude sickness takes other factors into consideration.
+And we have no way of knowing who will be affected.
+However, if you are a decent hiker and keep well hydrated, then even with no prior experience at high altitude, this trek itinerary should be fine for you.

 Remoteness and telecommunications